 If your beloved has a ring that fits the right finger and you can stealth like steal it to get it sized – then great.

 However you may find a lot of jewellers would prefer to size the ring after you've proposed.
 That way they can make sure it fits her hand perfectly by measuring it themselves.
+Don't let the movies convince you this is a problem.

 Money isn't everything